Dealing with grief and loss in the wake of COVID-19.

 Life as we know it has turned upside down over the last few months.

-It’s a time of tremendous uncertainty and grief.
-Everyone is experiencing feelings of loss in one way or another.
-Whether you’re mourning a loved one, were let go from a job, or had your graduation cancelled, the sense of loss is real.
+It’s a time of tremendous uncertainty and many are dealing with grief.
+In fact, everyone is experiencing feelings of loss in one way or another.
+Whether you’re mourning a loved one, were let go from a job, or had your graduation canceled, the sense of loss is real.

 There is no tiptoeing around the fact that real lives are being lost at an alarming rate.
 Coping with death is never an easy feat, whether it’s during a pandemic or not.
-However, more and more people are experiencing the unexpected deaths of close loved ones.
+More and more people are experiencing the unexpected deaths of close loved ones.
 During normal times, we typically gather with family and friends for support, to laugh, and to cry.
-With the social distancing rules that are currently in place, we are unable to engage in regular grieving practices.
+But, with the social distancing rules that are currently in place, we are unable to engage in regular grieving practices.

-That said, it doesn’t mean you have to grieve alone.
-Instead of retreating into isolation, reach out to others… especially those who are also grieving.
+However, it doesn’t mean you have to be dealing with grief alone.
+Instead of retreating into isolation, reach out to others.
+Especially, those who are also grieving.
 Maintaining an emotional connection with those who provide love and support is incredibly important during these difficult times.
 While you might not physically be together, you can spend time in each other’s presence virtually.
-Share your favorite memories and stories of your loved one, and encourage others to do the same.
+So, share your favorite memories and stories of your loved one, and encourage others to do the same.
 Nobody should have to face such intense grief by themselves.

 “One of the most important things to remember while dealing with loss, no matter what it is you’re grieving, is that your feelings are valid.“

-A number of businesses were forced to downsize or even close completely, leaving many people unemployed.
+A number of businesses were forced to downsize or even close completely.
+This left many people unemployed.
 No job means no income, and no income means stress!
-Financial instability is plaguing many families right now, and this extra worry can take a toll on physical and mental health.
+Financial instability is plaguing many families right now.
+And, this extra worry can take a toll on physical and mental health.

-Graduating seniors missed out on the ceremony that commemorates years of hard work, coming of age traditions such as Bar Mitzvahs are cancelled, people are getting married, babies are being born, and so much more.
+Graduating seniors missed out on the ceremony that commemorates years of hard work.
+Coming of age traditions such as Bar Mitzvahs are canceled.
+People had to cancel their weddings, baby showers, and more.

 While celebrating during a pandemic can be tricky, there are appropriate ways to go about it.